 What are Blackout Curtains?

 Blackout curtains make a versatile choice of window treatment for your homes.
 They are perfect for rooms that require complete light blockage, heat and noise reduction like bedrooms, media and photography rooms and nurseries.
-They help to address several concerns without any hassle and without compromising the aesthetic beauty and look of the room.
+These thermal blinds help to address several concerns without any hassle and without compromising the aesthetic beauty and look of the room.
 They are available in a range of gorgeous colors that blend with your existing decor and have offer the same luxurious appeal as any other curtain and drape.
 Ready-made blackout curtains can be bought easily from the stores and you can get them custom-made to fit your windows to ensure maximum coverage.

 Blackout Curtains & Wrinkles